GoogleChrome/developer.chrome.com/site/en/blog/expanding-privacy-sandbox-testing/index.md

 development—just your existing experience in your own field.

-Once we reach a point where core functionality is sound and complete **we plan to start shipping the APIs for general availability, likely at some point from April, 2023**.
+Once we reach a point where core functionality is sound and complete **we plan to start shipping the APIs for general availability, likely in early to mid 2023**.
 Over the course of the origin trial there is, by design, scope for the APIs to evolve based on testing and feedback.
 Individual features may launch while the overall origin trial is still ongoing.
 After launching we will continue to refine the APIs as we proceed through initial adoption and long-term testing.